-Winnebago 2,041 Worth 1,981
+Worth .
+1,981

-Winneshiek 3,482 Wright 2,692
+Wright 2,692

-Woodbury12,707 Total317,767
+Tota al 7,767

-receipt of any report from the Au- of the law. ditors of the counties concerned, not-
+counties are not credited with their letters from this office, directing quota of men.
+This is due to non- their attention to the requirements receipt of any report from the Au- of the law. ditors of the counties concerned, not-

-It will be noted that nine (9) withstanding letters and follow-up counties are not credited with their letters from this office, directing quota of men.
-This is due to non-their attention to the requirements
+It will be noted that nine (9) withstanding letters and follow-up